If you’re looking for things to do in Las Vegas, you most likely will find the quintessential casinos and shows experience.

 7 Best Things to Do in Las Vegas Besides Gambling & Shows

-Below are the 7 best things to do in Las Vegas that doesn’t involve gaming or seeing a show.
+Below are the 7 best things to do in Las Vegas that don’t involve gaming or seeing a show.

 If you’ve been to Las Vegas before, you’ve probably seen Fremont Street.
 It has a unique canopy that is lit up with video boards.
 On either side, lining the streets are lots of flashing neon signs.